What Professionals Does the Texas Board of Architectural Examiners Regulate

 The Texas Board of Architectural Examiners (TBAE) licenses and regulates architects, registered interior designers, and landscape architects in Texas.
 If you are one of these professionals and a client files a complaint against you, TBAE also handles the complaint and any disciplinary proceedings.
-Any licensed professionals in this situation should consult an architect license defense attorney for help.
+Any licensed professionals in this situation should consult an architect license defense lawyer for help.

 Understanding the Complaint and Investigation Process